 These videos show highlights from the 2015 RoboCup tournament, and from the final, respectively.

 The CoBot robots are indoor mobile service robots that autonomously perform tasks in the Gates-Hillman Center at Carnegie Mellon University.
 While their autonomy is very reliable under normal circumstances, my work focuses on making the CoBots more robust when abnormal situations arise.
 Examples of these abnormal situations include malfunctioning sensors or actuators, unsafe input or actions from humans, and uncommon events in the building.
-Two safety problems arise: can robots detect and describe the circumstances of these anomalies? and once these circumstances have been found, can robots make decisions that are robust to these anomalies in the presence of uncertainty?
+Two safety problems arise: (1) how can robots detect and describe the contexts in which these anomalies occur, and (2) how can robots make decisions that are robust to these anomalies in the presence of uncertainty.

 As autonomous robots move into unsupervised, real world scenarios, they become exposed to adversarial entities or environments that may compromise the integrity of the transmitted sensor data.
 However robots often have multiple sensors that provide the same information (e.g., a robot's position can be obtained from wheel encoders and GPS data); this redundancy in sensors often provides enough information to detect, with a certain degree of confidence, when data coming from some of the sensors has been compromised.
 Using the LandShark outdoor ground vehicle as a testing platform, I work on using statistical met hods to enable mobile robots to autonomously detect when a subset of their sensors have been compromised.